ChenchenKang/chenchenkang.github.io/_pages/media.md

       <div class="media-entry__description">
         <p>
-          This profile introduces Kang as an Assistant Professor at Tennessee State University’s Otis L. Floyd Nursery Research Center.
-It highlights his previous research in hyperspectral imaging, machine learning, robotic spraying, IoT-based crop monitoring, and computer vision, and outlines his plans to develop practical robotics, smart sensing, and AI-based technologies for nursery production.
+          This profile introduces Kang’s background in agricultural robotics, sensing, and AI and his plans to develop practical automation technologies for Tennessee’s nursery industry.
         </p>
       </div>